TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Improving Ensemble Robustness via Transferability Minimization

-We will systematically show that the introduction of the local min-max training and the absolute value of the cosine similarity between the model loss gradients significantly improve the generalization of model smoothness with negligible performance drop on model benign accuracy, as well as reduce the adversarial transferability among base models.
-We will provide detailed empirical evaluation on the ensemble robustness and adversarial transferability in Section~\ref{sec:exp}.
+In Section~\ref{sec:exp}, backed up by extensive empirical evaluation, we will systematically show that the local min-max training and the absolute value of the cosine similarity between the model loss gradients significantly improve the ensemble model robustness with negligible performance drop on benign accuracy, as well as reduce the adversarial transferability among base models.